Aquarium Salinity Adjustment Calculator

 That one line explains why a result that sounds modest in gallons can look quite large in liters.
 It also reinforces the importance of using the actual system volume rather than the nominal glass-box rating on the aquarium.
 A "75-gallon" setup with rock, sand, and a partially filled sump rarely contains exactly 75 gallons of water.

-This calculator is intentionally simple, which makes it fast but also means it rests on a few assumptions.
+This aquarium salinity adjustment calculator is intentionally simple, which keeps it fast but means it relies on a few aquarium-specific assumptions.
 First, it assumes the tank is fully mixed.
 In real systems, salinity may briefly vary between the display, sump, overflow, and freshly added replacement water until circulation evens everything out.
 Second, it assumes your measurement is accurate.
 A refractometer that is not calibrated, a hydrometer with bubbles clinging to the arm, or a conductivity probe coated with salt film can all produce misleading readings.

 It also does not decide how quickly you should make the change.
 A correction can be mathematically correct and still be too abrupt biologically.
 Reef tanks packed with corals and invertebrates usually benefit from smaller daily adjustments, often around 1 ppt or less per day.
 Fish-only systems may tolerate slightly faster changes, but even hardy species can be stressed by rapid swings.
 If the result looks large, use the number as a total plan and divide it into manageable steps.